Willacoochee, Georgia, Native Serves Aboard USS Milius While Conducting Operations in the South China Sea

-SOUTH CHINA SEA (April 14, 2023) – Yeoman.
-3rd Class Yuri Hernandez, from Willacoochee, Georgia, poses for a photo on the flight deck aboard the Arleigh Burke-class guided-missile destroyer USS Milius (DDG 69) while operating in the South China Sea, April 14.
+Hernandez offered a word of advice for those who are thinking about military service.

+“If you want this, then you need to have the mindset that you can do it,” said Hernandez.
+“It’s not impossible and with the right attitude and dedication, you can achieve it.”

 Milius is assigned to Commander, Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest forward-deployed DESRON and the U.S. 7th Fleet’s principal surface force.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Greg Johnson)

 |Date Taken: